strangerstudios/pmpro-multiple-memberships-per-user/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress.

 == Changelog ==
+= 0.8 - 2021-02-25 =
+* FEATURE: Now supporting non-Stripe/Braintree gateways.
+You cannot checkout for multiple levels at once with these gateways, but you can checkout for one level at a time and have MMPU.
+* ENHANCEMENT: Added a pmprommpu_disable_mmpu_levels_page filter.
+Set the callback to return true to use the default PMPro levels page template instead.
+* BUG FIX/ENHANCEMENT: If only checking out for 1 level, the default level cost text and expiration functions are used.
+This avoids issues with some PMPro Add ons that affect the cost text.
+* BUG FIX/ENHANCEMENT: Fixed the wording of the Save button in the edit group modal.
+* BUG FIX: Fixed JS code that squeezes the Add Group button into place on the level settings page.
+* BUG FIX: Fixed issues when selecting multiple levels from the MMPU levels page.

 = 0.7 - 2020-09-01 =
 * BUG FIX: Setting jQuery Migrate as a dependency to avoid issues with WP 5.5+.
 * BUG FIX/ENHANCEMENT: The Members List table columns now show all levels and level ids.